 - Indicates whether the response can be shared.

-- Indicates whether or not the response to the request can be exposed when the credentials flag is true.
+- Indicates whether the response to the request can be exposed when the credentials flag is true.

 - Used in response to a preflight request to indicate which HTTP headers can be used when making the actual request.